EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 #### TagPoint.subscribe(f)
 f will be called whe the value changes.
 Polling will only occur if interval is nonzero and there is at least one subscriber.

+The signature of f must be:
+f(value, timestamp, annotation)